Deadly winter storm to unleash more snow, wind and rain in Northeast as power outages spread - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN Meteorologists Robert Shackelford, Mary Gilberts and Taylor Ward, and CNN’s Sara Smart, Rob Frehse, Jillian Sykes, Jamiel Lynch, Isabel Rosales, Wes Bruer, Chris Boyette, Gregory Wallace and Pete Muntean contributed to this report.
+CNN Meteorologists Mary Gilberts and Taylor Ward, and CNN’s Sara Smart, Rob Frehse, Jillian Sykes, Jamiel Lynch, Isabel Rosales, Wes Bruer, Chris Boyette, Gregory Wallace and Pete Muntean contributed to this report.